 To learn more about LTC insurance, watch the video below.
 Our editor-in-chief, Jeff Hoyt, explains everything you need to know.

 When shopping for auto insurance for seniors, it's essential to explore all of your options.
 Many older adults make a costly mistake by staying with the same auto insurance company for decades.
 Shopping around provides mature drivers the opportunity to find the best policy that meets their needs at a competitive rate.

 Pro Tip: Auto insurance laws vary.
 Before you lock in a policy, confirm the minimum insurance coverage required.

 Did You Know: Older drivers are much safer and get in less accidents than previous generations, according to recent research.

 As older adults plan for potential end-of-life expenses, some opt for burial insurance to lessen the financial burden on surviving family members.
 Burial insurance, also referred to as final expense insurance, is typically offered to adults aged 50 to 85.
 This insurance helps pay for funeral costs and outstanding debts upon your death.

 Depending on the type of burial, the costs can be sizable.
-According to the National Funeral Directors Association (NFDA), the 2019 national median cost of a funeral with viewing, burial, and vault was $9,135, while viewing and cremation was $5,150.6
+According to the National Funeral Directors Association (NFDA), the 2021 national median cost of a funeral, viewing, and burial was $7,848, while viewing and cremation was $6,971.6

 Social Security provides a death benefit; however, it is extremely minimal.
 The Lump Sum Death Payment (LSDP) through the Social Security Administration issues a surviving spouse or child with a special lump-sum death payment of $255 if they meet certain requirements.7